 personally receive these practices so that you can then utilize them from a place of experience with clients

-The total hours of training (80 hours) include two 4-day modules (30 hours per module), 16 hours of home studies and practice. and two 2-hour web group consults.
+The total hours of training (50 hours) include one 4-day module (30 hours), one online training (6 hours), a minimum of 12 hours of home studies and practice, and one 2-hour web group consult.

 It is also highly recommended that during this time of study students also receive a minimum of five facilitated therapeutic sessions from a professional that specializes in the field of trauma therapy.